tensorlakeai/indexify/README.md

 ### Key Features
 * **Dynamic Branching and Data Flow:** Supports dynamic dataflow branching across functions within a graph.
 * **Local Inference:** Run multiple LLMs within workflow functions using LLamaCPP, vLLM, or Hugging Face Transformers by assigning functions to machines with adequate resources.
 * **Distributed Map and Reduce:** Automatically parallelizes execution of functions over sequences across multiple machines.
-Reducer functions are called serially as map functions finish.
+Reducer functions are durable and invoked as map functions finish.
 * **Version Graphs and Backfill:** Offers a backfill API to update already processed data when functions or models in graphs are updated.
 * **Observability:** Provides a UI for visualizing and debugging complex dynamic graphs.
 * **Placement Constraints:** Allows graphs to span GPU instances and cost-effective CPU machines, with functions assigned to specific instance types.